|Best for kids||Lego Super Mario Adventures Starter Kit||SEE IT||

 A beautiful candle with a complex scent is always a great gift.

-|Best Kitchen Gift Under $50||Cuisinart SG-10 Spice Grinder||SEE IT||
+|Best for Kitchen||Cuisinart SG-10 Spice Grinder||SEE IT||

 A spice grinder is a niche kitchen item, but would be a great gift for a chef expanding their horizons.

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Giving gifts on a budget can get very tricky.
 Those small purchases can add up if you plan to spread holiday cheer widely.
 Plus, Christmas is almost here!
 It’s easy to overspend on a last-minute gift when you’re under the gun.
 Whether you need cheap gifts for co-workers and distant relatives, plan to attend a White Elephant holiday party with a price limit, or need to keep the spending down this year, this list has you covered with affordable gifts that will still arrive by Christmas.
 After all, the best gifts under $50 can make someone just as happy as a present that breaks the bank.

 - Best for kitchen: Cuisinart SG-10 Spice and Nut Grinder

 - Best for stargazers: Antspirit Heat Changing Constellation Mug Coffee Mug